WELCOME TO

 (b) Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in a mainstream school.

-If you would like to discuss any educational needs that you feel your son or daughter may have please contact Angela Tai.
+If you would like to discuss any educational needs that you feel your son or daughter may have please contact the SEN Coordinator.

 We receive information from the student’s previous school informing us if they have special educational needs.